joshp93/nx-movies/README.md

 I have had to make some sacrifices along the way and manage my time when working on this project.
 There are some areas that I am not happy with and want to improve.
 Here are some of the things that I wanted to do but didn't
 - Deploy the project to a hosted server.
 This would have been very helpful for you in order to review the results, I am also aware that code deployment is an important part of the job
 - Use SSL \ https.
 Especially if I was to deploy this project, this would be a very important element.
 The website would be very insecure and compramisable without this.
-- Error handling: Especially in then back end, I would ideally have spent more time working on how the API handles errors and returns them.
-I woudl also like to include a 404 page and display certain errors to the user in a meaningful way in the Angular project
+- Error handling: Especially in the back end, I would ideally have spent more time working on how the API handles errors and returns them.
+I would also like to include a 404 page and display certain errors to the user in a meaningful way in the Angular project
 - Testing: I have not written any tests because I did not prioritise this in my working.
 However I understand the power and importance of Automated testing and would have loved to include proper tests
 - Asyncronous web service calls from the back end: I was struggling to understand the syntax for sendAsync from Java HttpClient, so I decided to settle for a syncronous call, but ideally the api should be able to handle multiple requests concurrently.
 - Combined search: I would like to introduce the ability to search for both movies and TV and display the results accordingly